safoorsafdar/safoorsafdarcom/content/posts/get-started-with-newrelic-provider-for-terraform/index.md

   account_id = "<your account>"
 }
 ```
+- `newrelic-entity.app_apm` is to fetch information for APM based New Relic Application.
+- `newrelic-entity.app_browser` is to to fetch information for Browser based New Relic as in my case we have APM and Browser application on New Relic.
+` `newrelic_account` is to get information about New Relic account so you can reference it in all of available configuration.

-## Add appropriate Tags to your New Relic Application
+### Add appropriate Tags to your New Relic Application

 ```hcl
 resource "newrelic_entity_tags" "app_apm_tags" {